 GHG Emissions: GHG emissions for 2022 have been restated due to an error in applying an incorrect emission factor for natural gas, resulting in an overestimation.
-The corrected total Scope 1 and Scope 2 emissions for Hendrix in 2022 is 38,014 tCO2e Emissions from animal husbandry are not included but are expected to be reported for 2024.
+The corrected total Scope 1 and Scope 2 emissions for Hendrix in 2022 is 33,380 tCO2e Emissions from animal husbandry are not included but are expected to be reported for 2024.
 Increase in Scope 1 GHG emissions between 2022 and 2023 is largely attributable to more comprehensive reporting.

 DEI&B: Comprehensive employee ethnicity/race data has not been collected at the company as the company is headquartered in Europe.
+Board data as of April 2024.